Thabani0710/red-blue-lab-journal/scenarios/DCSync_Mimikatz/01_scenario.md

 ## Background

 In an Active Directory (AD) environment, domain controllers replicate data (including password hashes) using the Directory Replication Service Remote Protocol (MS-DRSR).
-This allows domain controllers to stay synchronized.
+This allows domain controllers to stay synchronized and up to date.

-Attackers can exploit this by impersonating a domain controller and requesting replication data using the `DCSync` feature in tools like **Mimikatz**.
+Attackers can abuse this process using the `DCSync` feature in tools like **Mimikatz**, which allows them to impersonate a domain controller and request replication data, including sensitive credential material.

 ---

+## Post-Exploitation Context

+DCSync is a **post-exploitation attack**.
+It requires that the attacker has already obtained **valid credentials** for a privileged account — typically a **Domain Admin**, **Enterprise Admin**, or an account with **replication rights**.

+With access to this level of privilege, the attacker can extract password hashes for high-value accounts, such as:

+- `krbtgt` (used to sign Kerberos tickets)
+- `Administrator`
+- Any domain user

+---

-## Why This Matters
+## Impact

-The DCSync attack lets an attacker:
-- Dump password hashes for **krbtgt**, **Domain Admins**, or **any user**
-- Bypass traditional LSASS memory scraping
-- Maintain persistence by using the krbtgt hash (Golden Ticket attacks)
+One of the most dangerous follow-on actions from a successful DCSync attack is the ability to craft **Golden Tickets** using the stolen `krbtgt` hash.

+Golden Tickets enable:
+- **Full domain compromise**
+- **Impersonation of any user**
+- **Unlimited persistence** (until the `krbtgt` password is changed twice)

 ---

 ## MITRE ATT&CK Technique

 - **Technique ID:** T1003.006
 - **Technique:** OS Credential Dumping: DCSync
 - **Tactic:** Credential Access